Jonah Heim Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels have the 16th-ranked team ERA among all league pitching staffs (4.22).
+- The Angels have a 4.24 team ERA that ranks 16th among all MLB pitching staffs.

-- Angels pitchers combine to surrender 75 total home runs at a clip of 1.1 per game (to rank 17th in the league).
+- The Angels rank 17th in baseball in home runs given up (78 total, 1.1 per game).

+- The Angels are sending Ohtani (5-2) to make his eighth start of the season.
+He is 5-2 with a 3.43 ERA and 102 strikeouts through 76 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.